That 70s Show: Loss by loss, a unique era of baseball fades

 The list: Perhaps it’s no longer than any other list of those who were dying at other moments in baseball’s history.
 But against the past year’s backdrop — of pandemic-inflected grief, of baseball withering and coming back smaller, of a truncated season and crowdless stands — it feels unremitting.
 Just part of it:

 Watson.
 Washington.
-Gibson .
+Gibson.
+McDaniel.
 Morgan.
 Al Kaline.
 Lou Brock.
 Don Sutton.
 Hank Aaron.
 Dick Allen.
 Jay Johnstone.
 Phil Niekro.
 Tom Seaver.
 Biff Pocoroba.
-Lindy McDaniel.
 Billy Conigliaro.
 Tommy Lasorda.
 And now, three weeks ago, from COVID-19 complications: Grant Jackson, who won the final Major League Baseball game of the decade as the 1979 Pittsburgh Pirates took the World Series.

 Theirs were the names etched on the Topps cards.
 The names that crackled from plastic, fruit-colored transistor radios.
 The names that shouted from the pages of Baseball Digest and hometown newspapers at a moment in the game’s history that can seem like yesterday but, propelled by the past year's losses, is starting its inexorable fade.